codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 At the end of this tutorial we will have a pipeline that:

 1. Checks out code from GitHub and creates a Docker image
-1. Stores it in the internal Codefresh Docker registry
+1. Stores it in the default Docker registry of your Codefresh account
-1. Notifies the K8s cluster that a new version of the application is present.
+1. Notifies the Kubernetes cluster that a new version of the application is present.
 Kubernetes will pull the new image and deploy it

  {% include
 image.html